February 20, 2025

 • How will employees receive reimbursements—through direct deposit, cash, or some other method?

-Whether you include reimbursement as part of an employee’s regular paycheck or issue a separate payment for reimbursements is a matter of preference—whatever works best for your organization and workflow.
+It’s also important to clarify your timeframe for approval and reimbursement.
+You can include reimbursement as part of an employee’s regular paycheck or issue a separate payment—whatever works best for your organization and workflow.
+But to avoid frustration, make sure reimbursement doesn’t take more than a couple of weeks.

 4. Review and launch your policy